Ars-Linguistica/mlconjug3/README.rst

 - Easy to use API.
 - Includes pre-trained models with 99% + accuracy in predicting conjugation class of unknown verbs.
 - Easily train new models or add new languages.
+- Uses caching and multiprocessing for maximum performance.
 - Easily integrate MLConjug in your own projects.
 - Can be used as a command line tool.
+- Intuitive interface.

 Installation